AI-Driven Sprint Planning: Revolutionizing Capacity Modeling and Estimation with Predictive Analytics

 Intelligent Workload Distribution

-AI planning tools can recommend optimal task distributions based on:
+AI tools suggest optimal task assignments based on.

 The AI-Enhanced Sprint Planning Framework